What are Overtones in Music?

 An overtone is a frequency that is above the fundamental frequency of a sound.
 Harmonics are overtones with frequencies that are integer multiples of the fundamental.
 In other words, it’s when you take away or add numbers from one another to make a certain multiple.

 The overtone frequencies arise from the production of harmonics.
 When a sound wave is produced, it causes disturbances in the medium that propagate from one point to another.
-These disturbances create waves that can be described by their wavelength, frequency, and wave speed.
+These disturbances create waves, described by their wavelength, frequency, and wave speed.